yt-project/yt/doc/source/visualizing/geographic_projections_and_transforms.rst

 In order to access the geographic projection functionality, you will need to have an installation of ``cartopy`` available on your machine.
-Please refer to `Cartopy's documentation for detailled instructions <https://scitools.org.uk/cartopy/docs/latest/installing.html>`_
+Please refer to `Cartopy's documentation for detailed instructions <https://scitools.org.uk/cartopy/docs/latest/installing.html>`_

 Using Basic Transforms
 ^^^^^^^^^^^^^^^^^^^^^^^